dynamics-of-stellar-systems/dynamite/docs/getting_started/configuration.rst

 ``weight_solver_settings``
 ==========================

-This section is used settings relevant for solving for orbital weights.
+Settings relevant for solving for orbital weights.

 .. note::
   If any kinematic set has type ``BayesLOSVD``, then the ``weight_solver_settings`` must have type ``NNLS``